laryn/timefield/README.txt

 git clone https://github.com/fgelinas/timepicker.git jquery.timepicker

-c) If you have drush installed, you can use the command "drush dl timefield-plugin" to automatically download and install this library.
+c) If you have drush installed, you can use the command "drush timefield-plugin" to automatically download and install this library.

 USAGE
 -------